13th-Sammy/library-java/README.md

 <=1 it removes the entry. <br>
 - viewBorrowed() to iterate over BooksBorrowed and print it. <br>
 - getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

+ViewBooks.java :-
+- Handles the GUI for viewing books. <br>
+- Creates a bookPanel to hold each Book info in a block inside. <br>
+- Iterates over Book collection and prints each book info in a block <br>
+inside bookPanel.
+- Has a back button to switch panel back to menuPanel. <br>